VoluntEars Terms and Conditions

-- When you join a VoluntEars programme you may be expected to work the normal school hours of the country you have chosen, although exact working hours will vary between countries and even schools.
+3. If you book a Teaching Add-on, you may be expected to work the normal school hours of the country you have chosen, although exact working hours will vary between countries and even schools.
 Your hours will typically be spread over a five day working week, and should not normally exceed 8 hours a day.
 You should never be required to work for more than a maximum of six days a week.

 Accommodations and Food

-- VoluntEars is responsible for providing your accommodation and food for the period of your placement but not beyond your agreed finishing date.
+4. VoluntEars is responsible for providing your accommodation and food for the period of your agreed trip dates, but not beyond your agreed finishing date.

-- You are welcome to stay in your chosen country after completing your time on our programme but we will not be responsible for providing your food or accommodation for the additional holiday time.
+5. You are welcome to stay in your chosen destination after completing your time on our programme but VoluntEars will not be responsible for providing your food or accommodation for the additional holiday time.

-- VoluntEars staff have to obtain permission from and register you with local Police and immigration authorities to enable you to stay in local accommodation during your placement.
+6. VoluntEars staff often have to register you with local Police and immigration authorities to enable you to stay in local accommodation during your trip.
 It is a condition of their permission that you should not invite guests (either local or foreign) to stay overnight at your accommodation without prior approval from the relevant authority.
 Failure to adhere to this condition will be a disciplinary matter and will be dealt with according to ‘Complaints and Disciplinary Procedures’ below.

-- Please contact us at email@example.com if you need any advice about insurance.
+8. Please contact us at email@example.com if you need any advice about insurance.

 Complaints and Disciplinary Procedures

-- If you have a complaint about the procedures leading up to your departure, call our UK Head Office on +44 (0)1273 782288 in UK office hours and we will deal with it as quickly as possible.
-When you are on your placement, please bear in mind that you need to show a high level of independence and initiative in dealing with problems yourself as they arise.
+10. If you have a complaint about the procedures leading up to your departure, email our UK Head Office at: firstname.lastname@example.org and we will deal with it as quickly as possible.
+When you are on your trip, please bear in mind that you need to show a high level of independence and initiative in dealing with problems yourself as they arise.
 If you have a problem or complaint to do with your work, please discuss the matter with our staff.
-Any complaint made or problem known to our overseas offices (including any made to overseas staff members at any time) will be recorded.
+Any complaint made or problem known to our overseas staff will be recorded.
 Individual situations are then discussed and resolved appropriately.
-If you still feel dissatisfied when you are on your placement, you can contact our UK Head Office on +44 (0)1273 782288 or by emailing email@example.com.
+If you still feel dissatisfied when you are on your trip, you can contact our UK Head Office on +44 (0)1273 782288 or by emailing email@example.com.

-- Every reasonable effort will be made to resolve any disciplinary matter before it becomes serious.
+11. Every reasonable effort will be made to resolve any disciplinary matter before it becomes serious.
 However, we reserve the right to take appropriate action in the event of behaviour which would reasonably be expected to give offence to accommodation providers, local students or teachers at our partner Deaf schools, other volunteers, our VoluntEars staff and interpreters.
 This includes behaviour such as serious rowdiness or drunkenness, failure to turn up to work, or leaving work without any adequate reason, or in the event of an unreasonable inability, from whatever cause, to do the work expected.

-- If VoluntEars agrees that there is an unacceptable amount of incompatibility between you and the host family and we consider it the right decision to change your host family, it may be necessary to provide you with hostel accommodation for a short period.
+13. If VoluntEars agrees that there is an unacceptable amount of incompatibility between you and the accommodation provider and we consider it the right decision to change your accommodation, it may be necessary to provide you with alternative accommodation for a short period.
 This would be paid for by VoluntEars and you will be given money for food if it is not provided.

 Amendments, Cancellations and Curtailment and Late Payment

-- Amendments or cancellations may be notified to the UK office by telephone but they must be confirmed in writing to firstname.lastname@example.org.
+14. Amendments or cancellations may be notified to the UK office by telephone but they must be confirmed in writing to firstname.lastname@example.org.
 The date of the telephone call will only apply if we receive written confirmation within two working days.
-Our overseas offices will provide advice on changing air tickets but our staff cannot be expected to take responsibility for changing them on your behalf.
+Our staff can provide advice on changing flight tickets but they cannot be expected to take responsibility for changing them on your behalf.

-- If you stay on your placement over your invoiced duration we will charge you an additional amount of £20 per day to cover your food, accommodation and support.
+17. If you stay at our accommodation beyond your invoiced duration we will charge you an additional amount of £30 per day to cover your food, accommodation and support.

-ii.
-Notice of 2 to 3 months: one third of total programme fee
+- Notice of 2 to 3 months we charge: one third of total programme fee

-iii.
-Notice of 1 to 2 months: two thirds of total programme fee
+- Notice of 1 to 2 months we charge: two thirds of total programme fee

-- Amendments, once your placement has started, are at the discretion of VoluntEars.
+22. Amendments, once your trip has started, are at the discretion of VoluntEars.
 As a guide only, 14 days notice is normally the minimum required.

 Responsibility and other matters

-- Please note that we give you all reasonable assistance to obtain visas, visa renewals and work permits, when they are needed.
+28. Please note that we give you all reasonable assistance to obtain visas and visa renewals when they are needed.
 However, these are arrangements between individuals and a state and are not under our control.

-- Please note that VoluntEars is not responsible for arrangements outside your working hours (2, above).
-It is your responsibility to arrange suitable insurance cover for your placement period and any extra leisure time.
+30. Please note that VoluntEars is not responsible for arrangements outside your working hours (2, above).
+It is your responsibility to arrange suitable insurance cover for your trip and any extra leisure time.
 Baggage and personal effects are the sole responsibility of the owners at all time.

-- Without in any way limiting our entitlement under paragraph 25, above, in the event that VoluntEars is advised by the Foreign and Commonwealth office (or, for non-British volunteers, your foreign ministry) that you should not travel to, or should not remain in, the destination where you have been placed, then we will instead provide the nearest possible equivalent placement in the nearest possible equivalent destination.
+32. Without in any way limiting our entitlement under paragraph 25, above, in the event that VoluntEars is advised by the Foreign and Commonwealth Office (or, for non-British volunteers, your foreign ministry) that you should not travel to, or should not remain in, the destination where you have been placed, then we will instead provide the nearest possible equivalent placement in the nearest possible equivalent destination.

-- Dates, schedules, programme details and cost are given in good faith, based on information available and in force at the time they are given and are subject to change and revision in the event of a change of circumstances.
-In the event that VoluntEars is unable to provide a suitable placement of the type requested, we will instead offer an alternative trip and will refund any difference between the price paid for the trip and the price charged for the alternative trip in the country in question.
+34. Dates, schedules, programme details and cost are given in good faith, based on information available and in force at the time they are given and are subject to change and revision in the event of a change of circumstances.
+In the event that VoluntEars is unable to arrange the trip requested, we will instead offer an alternative trip and will refund any difference between the price paid for the trip and the price charged for the alternative trip in the country in question.

-- VoluntEars will share the information submitted on the application form with its partners, branches and subsidiaries around the world.
+36. VoluntEars will share the information submitted on the booking form with its partners, branches and staff around the world.
 This information is not used for marketing or solicitation purposes, and it is never rented, sold, given or traded to other companies.